-- Normally, ten (10) hours of graduate course work from an accredited university may be included as transfer credit on the program of study, provided they were not part of another degree.
+- Normally 10 hours of graduate course work from an accredited university may be included as transfer credit on a Program of Study, provided the course work was not part of another degree.
 The Graduate School may grant exceptions to this limit when justified by inter-institutional collaborations.
-Transfer courses must be graded A or B in courses to be transferred and the courses must not have been taken more than six years prior to the semester that the program is approved.
+Students must receive an A or B in courses to be transferred and the courses must not have been taken more than six years prior to the semester that the program is approved.
 If a transfer course is to be taken in the future, the semester should be noted on the program of study.
-Official transcripts that show the courses and grades for transfer credit must be on file in the Graduate School.
-Final approval of the program of study cannot be determined until all transcripts are received.
+Official transcripts showing courses and grades for transfer credit must be on file in the Graduate School before a Program of Study can be approved.

-- Students pursuing a second master's degree may apply up to 6 hours of credit from the first master's degree to the program of the second.
+- Students pursuing a second master's degree may apply up to six hours of credit from the first master's degree to the Program of Study of the second degree.

 - If any course work on the Program of Study is more than six years old at the time of the final examination, the examination will normally include a section covering material relevant to the outdated courses.

-- If changes need to be made to a program of study or the committee after being approved by the Graduate School, please submit a Program/Committee change form.
-Unless there are extensive changes, a new revised program does not have to be submitted.
+- If changes need to be made to a Program of Study or the committee after approval by the Graduate School, a Program/Committee change form must be completed.
+Unless there are extensive changes, a new revised Program of Study does not have to be submitted.

 The Graduate Handbook also contains information about programs of study and other requirements for graduate study at Kansas State.

-When your program of study cannot be approved, either because it violates Graduate Council guidelines or because you have not satisfied certain prerequisites, both you and your committee are confronted by delays and extra work.
-In an effort to help you avoid such problems we have listed below some of the more common reasons programs are returned
+When your Program of Study cannot be approved, either because it violates Graduate Council guidelines or because you have not satisfied certain prerequisites, both you and your committee are confronted by delays and extra work.
+In an effort to help you avoid such problems, some common reasons Programs of Study are returned are listed below:

-- A course listed may not have been taken for graduate credit; It may not have an incomplete or grade below a C; It is more than 6 years old.
+- A course listed may not have been taken for graduate credit, may not have an incomplete or grade below a C and cannot be more than six years old.